pyiron/development_ideas/concepts.md

 - pyiron is modular
     - The users should have the option to select which of the pyiron core modules they want to use.

+[^1]: Currently the list does not follow a specific order.
-[^1]: Currently not true for functions which might return very different types and has multiple return statements.
+[^2]: Currently not true for functions which might return very different types and has multiple return statements.